jeffbornolla/Public/README.md

 # Public
-This is are script used for repetitive tasks
+This is are my scripts used for repetitive tasks